Think your baby might be about to cut his first tooth?

 When do babies start teething?

 Every baby is different, though, and your infant might begin the process of teething even earlier.
+Sometimes you can see a little tooth in a child’s gums at birth.

-Some babies won’t get their first teeth until after 12 months of age.
-By the age of two and a half, your child will have a full set of twenty baby teeth.
+By the age of two and a half, your child will have a full set of twenty child’s teeth.

 How long do teething symptoms last?

-For most babies, symptoms begin about three to five days before the tooth appears, and then disappear when the tooth cuts through.
+For most babies, symptoms begin about three to five days before the tooth appears and then disappear when the tooth cuts through.

 After cutting through the gum line, teeth take about 3 days to erupt fully.